 Again this is your chance to say something positive about the defendant.
-If you write it and give it to the lawyers early then they will have time to ask you to change it if what you are saying would not help or is awkwardly drafted .
+If you write it and give it to the lawyers early they will have time to ask you to change it if what you're saying would not help or is awkwardly drafted.
 An example being you might be focusing on their sickness whereas the lawyer wants you to focus on their attempts to get work.

 11. Be signed and dated.

-It is important that it is signed and dated so that the Judge can know that it was prepared for this case.
+It is important that it is signed and dated so the Judge can know it was prepared for this case.

-Also you can put a contact phone number on the reference.
-This gives the lawyer the ability to say to the Prosecutor "Give them a ring and check what they have written if you want".
+Also, you can put a contact phone number on the reference.
+This gives the lawyer the ability to say to the Prosecutor "give them a ring and check what they've written if you want."

 It is always useful to get references to the lawyer well before Court as it may alert them to useful information about their client.